Bram Cohen

 Bram Cohen is an American computer programmer, best known as the author of the peer-to-peer (P2P) BitTorrent protocol in 2001, as well as the first file sharing program to use the protocol, also known as BitTorrent.
 He is also the co-founder of CodeCon and organizer of the San Francisco Bay Area P2P-hackers meeting, was the co-author of Codeville and creator of the Chia cryptocurrency which implements the proof of space-time consensus algorithm.

 Early life and career

-Cohen grew up in the Upper West Side of Manhattan, New York City, as the son of a teacher and computer scientist.
+Cohen grew up on the Upper West Side of Manhattan, New York City, as the son of a teacher and computer scientist.
 He claims he learned the BASIC programming language at the age of 5 on his family's Timex Sinclair computer.
 Cohen passed the American Invitational Mathematics Examination to qualify for the United States of America Mathematical Olympiad while he attended Stuyvesant High School in New York City.
-He is also an alumnus of the Hampshire College Summer Studies in Mathematics program.
-He graduated from Stuyvesant in 1993 and attended SUNY Buffalo.
-He later dropped out of college to work for several dot com companies throughout the mid to late 1990s, the last being MojoNation, an ambitious but ill-fated project he worked on with Jim McCoy.
+He graduated from Stuyvesant in 1993, and attended SUNY Buffalo.
+He later dropped out of college to work for several dot-com companies throughout the mid-to-late 1990s, the last being MojoNation, an ambitious but ill-fated project he worked on with Jim McCoy.